 In large or fast-moving organizations, these reviews are essential for maintaining strategic focus as priorities evolve.

 Every organization will develop its own gate review process.
-However, a typical gate review includes the following steps:
+However, a typical stage gate process includes the following steps:

-- Facilitate the review meeting (decision‑focused agenda): Keep the agenda tight – brief project summary, review of critical risks and criteria, then a focused discussion leading to a clear recommendation.
+- Facilitate the review meeting (decision-focused agenda): Keep the agenda tight: brief project summary, review of critical risks and criteria, then a focused discussion leading to a recommendation

 Gate review criteria checklist